-If claiming the OITC, complete and attach the OITC Claim form and enter the total amount on page 4, line 191.
-Claim forms can be obtained by calling the ministry at the telephone numbers on page 3 of this guide or by downloading the form from our website www.ontario.ca/finance.
+If claiming the OITC, complete and attach the OITC Claim form and enter the total amount on page 4, line [191].
+Claim forms can be obtained by calling the ministry at the telephone numbers on page 3 of this guide or by downloading the form from our website

-The OITC is a 10% refundable tax credit for qualifying public and private corporations, (prior to May 5, 1999 only qualifying Canadian-controlled private corporations were eligible) having a permanent establishment in Ontario.
+The OITC is a 10% refundable tax credit for qualifying public and private corporations (prior to May 5, 1999 only qualifying Canadian-controlled private corporations [CCPCs] were eligible) having a permanent establishment in Ontario.

-The OITC is calculated on qualifying expenditures (annual maximum of \$2,000,000) made in the taxation year for Scientific Research and Experimental Development (SR&ED) carried on in Ontario that are eligible for the federal investment tax credit under fed.s.127.
+The OITC is calculated on qualifying expenditures (annual maximum of \$2 million) made in the taxation year for Scientific Research and Experimental Development (SR&ED) carried on in Ontario that are eligible for the federal investment tax credit under fed.s.127.

-Corporations are eligible to claim the full OITC where their Ontario taxable paid-up capital and federal taxable income in the preceding taxation year do not exceed \$25 million and \$200,000 respectively.
-The annual qualifying expenditure limit of \$2,000,000 is progressively reduced for those corporations:
+Corporations are eligible to claim the full OITC where their Ontario taxable paid-up capital and federal taxable income in the preceding taxation year do not exceed \$25 million and \$200,000 (\$300,000 if the taxation year ends after 2002) respectively.
+The annual qualifying expenditure limit of \$2 million is progressively reduced for those corporations:

-- whose taxable paid-up capital or adjusted taxable paidup capital in the preceding taxation year, is greater than \$25 million, but less than \$50 million, and; - whose federal taxable income is more than \$200,000, but less than \$400,000 in the preceding taxation year.
+- whose taxable paid-up capital or adjusted taxable paid-up capital in the preceding taxation year, is greater than \$25 million, but less than \$50 million; and - · whose federal taxable income is: - more than \$200,000 but less than \$400,000 in the - preceding taxation year that ends before 2003; or more than \$300,000 but less than \$500,000 in the preceding taxation year that ends after 2002 (following legislative changes introduced in the 2003 federal budget).